-- 5.15 Individual Inspectors are selected at random annually to request that copies of their Inspectors' reports be provided to be audited by the RESC.
-Inspectors are notified on their Inspector Application Form that as an Inspector they may be required to participate in the audit scheme. - 5.16 Where appropriate, the RESC will provide invidual feedback to inspectors or general feedback via the REIN newsletter. - 5.17 Action may be taken by the RESC where reports do not meet the required standard.
+- 5.15 Individual inspectors are selected at random annually to request that copies of their inspectors' reports be provided to be audited by the RESC.
+Inspectors are notified on their inspector application form that as an inspector they may be required to participate in the audit scheme. - 5.16 Where appropriate, the RESC will provide individual feedback to inspectors or general feedback via the REIN newsletter. - 5.17 Action may be taken by the RESC as per paragraph 4.9 above, where reports do not meet the required standard.